MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/Step-5--Configure-Group-Policy-Settings-for-Automatic-Updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](http://support.microsoft.com/gp/lifeselect).|Windows RT|

 > [!NOTE]
-> The ‚ÄúSpecify intranet Microsoft update service location‚Äù setting must be enabled for this policy to have effect.
+> The ìSpecify intranet Microsoft update service locationî setting must be enabled for this policy to have effect.
 >
-> If ‚ÄúConfigure Automatic Updates‚Äù policy setting is disabled, this policy has no effect.
+> If ìConfigure Automatic Updatesî policy setting is disabled, this policy has no effect.

 > [!NOTE]
 > This policy is not supported on Windows RT.
 Enabling this policy will not have any effect on computers running Windows RT.